Why Annuities Might Make Sense for Athletes After They Retire from Sports

 Proposals in Other Sports

-There is a chance that annuities could come into play in an industry where players are practically brand new to making money: collegiate athletics.
+There is a growing chance that annuities will play a role in an industry where players are practically brand new to making money: collegiate athletics.

-While they still can’t receive a salary or get paid directly from their schools, they are free to essentially explore the endorsement deal side of being a successful athlete.
+While they still can’t receive a salary or get paid directly from their schools, they are free to explore the endorsements side of being a successful athlete.
 For example, a popular college football player could get paid to appear in a local car commercial or to show up at a sports bar and sign autographs for a few hours.

 A baseball or softball player could host a camp for high school players and charge admission.
 There are numerous possibilities.